-Van Rooyen's advice to app developers and marketers is to think differently to solve simple problems with easy-to-use solutions.
+Van Rooyen's advice to app developers and marketers is to think differently to solve simple problems with easy-to-use solution.
 "Effective usage should be the measure of success," she said, adding that no one can solve Africa's challenges better than Africans.

-While the pandemic has pushed more people online, e-commerce businesses need to focus on changing people's consumption habits away from in-store shopping in order to drive hypergrowth, said Desigan Moodley, head of performance and projects at online retailer Takealot.
+While the pandemic has pushed more people online, e-commerce businesses need to focus on changing people's consumption habits away from in-store shopping in order to drive hyper growth, said Desigan Moodley, Head of Performance & Projects at leading online retailer, Takealot.
 Key to achieving this is for e-commerce businesses to have a good value proposition and to deliver on their promises, he added.

-The rising cost of living has impacted consumers, with affordability now a key concern.
-For Mr D, an online food delivery company, higher fuel prices have impacted the business which has required it to implement initiatives in order to keep delivery prices low, said Aviwe Vapi, performance marketing associate at Mr D. While the pandemic drove more people to

-Mr D's app while they were at home, the challenge now for the company is to encourage consumers to continue using it wherever they are.
-For more, visit: https://www.bizcommunity.com
+The rising cost of living has impacted consumers with affordability now a key concern.
+For Mr D, an online food delivery company, higher fuel prices have impacted the business which has required it to implement initiatives in order to keep delivery prices low, said Aviwe Vapi, Performance Marketing Associate at Mr D. While the pandemic drove more people to Mr D's app while they were at home, the challenge now for the company is to encourage consumers to continue using it wherever they are.